evansagge/resume/README.md

 ### Professional Experience
 ***
 Software Engineer at **New Relic** - Jan 2015 to Present
+ - Worked on platform projects for Business Enablement team

 Software Engineer at **Quad Learning** - Mar 2013 to Jan 2015
  - Worked on the American Honors online learning and collaboration platform